MENU

 The only exceptions to this general limitation are indicated below.
 Please note that sections (b), (c), (d), and (e) do not apply to international students.

-1. During break periods (winter break, spring break, and summer break), student employees may exceed the twenty (20) hour per week limitation whether enrolled as a full-time student or not (at the discretion of the student’s supervisor and academic department).
+1. During break periods (winter break, spring break, and summer break) and with prior position authorization in Workday, student employees may exceed the twenty (20) hour per week limitation whether enrolled as a full-time student or not (at the discretion of the student’s supervisor and academic department).
 The maximum combined hours in all positions held during these break periods is forty (40) hours per week.

 1. In accordance with federal law, when a student employee works during summer but is not enrolled as a full-time student, his/her earnings are subject to FICA taxes unless the individual is a Nonresident Alien and designates such status in Form W-4 federal tax withholding elections.

-2. Domestic students employed as Residential Housing Staff, to include Residential Assistant, Community Director, and Residential Director positions or as Tour Guides may hold other student employment that, when combined, may result in more than twenty (20) hours of work per week, even during the academic year.
+2. Domestic students employed as Residential Housing Staff, to include Residential Assistant, Community Director, and Residential Director positions or as Office of Admissions Ambassadors may hold other student employment that, when combined, may result in more than twenty (20) hours of work per week, even during the academic year.

 3. Domestic students performing dispatch duties at the airport as part of required course work may hold other student employment that, when combined, may result in more than twenty (20) hours of work per week, even during the academic year.